Meet the GREAT Pumpkin Pie, a vegan pumpkin pie recipe that’s also soy-free, gluten-free, and oil-free!

 Preheat oven to 400°F. Prepare a pie plate (I use a glass pie plate) by lightly wiping inner surface with a dab of oil (or spray).

-Remove and transfer to prepared pie plate.
-Press mixture in with your fingers until evenly distributed around the base and up the sides of the plate.
+- Remove and transfer to prepared pie plate.
+Press mixture in with your fingers until evenly distributed on the base and a little up the sides of the plate (not fully up the sides to prevent burning of the crust).

-Pour mixture into pie crust (scrape out bowl) and gently tip back and forth to distribute evenly.
+- Pour mixture into pie crust (scrape out bowl) and gently tip back and forth to distribute evenly.
+(Optional: cover rim of pie plate with aluminum foil to prevent overbrowning of any edges of the crust.)